 I don’t want to bore you with too much detail about the birth of fashion because I want you to continue reading and it gets more interesting.
 However, I will recommend two books you can buy called Coming Into Fashion and 100 Years of Fashion, which are both great reads about the early years of fashion.

-Fashion Drawings Throughout The Years
+Fashion Illustrations Throughout The Years

 We came from the high society to the modern chic fashion design we see today.

 What is the “high society”?

 I will attempt to define this high society period the best way I can using today’s terminology.
 The term “high society” as it relates to fashion was a period, where the dresses and gowns that women wore were majestic, luxurious, royal and almost divine.
 During this time in fashion, the clothing women would wear were beautiful dresses combined with expensive furs meant for royalty.

 Needless to say, not everyone could afford these lavish and beautiful dresses.
 They were the type of wardrobes that queens and princesses during that time would wear especially in Europe in the 18th and 19th century.
 In 100 Years of Fashion, author Cally Blackman lists royals that were photographed and painted in these exuberant dresses.
 The author who studied Fashion Design and History of Dress provide a list of royal women between the time of 1901-1959 that own these types of outfits.

 These dresses are no longer something women wear.
 The contemporary ladies and women today, even the British royalty have adapted to the change in fashion in the 21st century.